 On March 15, 2021, we completed the conversion of \$4,391,000 of principal amount of the Notes into 5,379,247 Series 1d Preferred Units.
-At that time Prochl Investment Ventures, LLC, Sean Michael Prochl Investment Proceable Trusts Dated December 18, 2020 and Hale BioPharma Ventures, LLC held an aggregate principal amount of \$1,745,000, \$100,000 and \$25,0000 of Notes, respectively.
-Mr. Prochl, our President and Chief Executive Officer and a member of the board of directors, is the managing member of Prochl Investment Ventures, LLC and the Michael Proche Microsoft BioPharma Ventures, LLC and the State Officer and a member of Hale BioPharma Ventures, LLC and the State Officer and a Michael Proche Microsoft BioPharma Ventures, LLC and the Michael Proche Michael Proceable Investmente Fig. 2020.
-Mr. Hale, and Wierenga and Wierenga, a member of Hale BioPharma Ventures, LLC and the State Of Messrs.
-Prochl, Hale and Wierenga, and Wierenga converted their aggregate principal amounts of Notes into Series 1d Preferred Units on March 15, 2021, which units were subsequently converted into shares of our Series 1d Preferred Stock in connection with our conversion to Delaware corporation.
-The shares of Series 1d Preferred Stock in connection with our initial public offering, at a conversion price equal to \$5.60 (80% of the initial offering price in our initial public offering).
+At that time Prochl Investment Ventures, LLC, Sean Michael Prochl Irrevocable Trusts Dated December 18, 2020 and Hale BioPharma Ventures, LLC held an aggregate principal amount of \$1,745,000, \$100,000 and \$250,000 of Notes, respectively.
+Mr. Prochl, our President and Chief Executive Officer and a member of the board of directors, is the managing member of Prochl Investment Ventures, LLC and the trustee of Sean Michael Prochl Irrevocable Trusts Dated December 18, 2020.
+Mr. Hale, a member of directors, is the managing member of Hale BioPharma Ventures, LLC and the Michael Prochl Wirernaga, a member of our board of directors, is the managing member of Hale BioPharma Ventures, LLC.
+In addition, Wendell Wirernaga, a member of our board of directors, is the managing member of Hale BioPharma Ventures, LLC.
+In addition, Wendell Wirernaga, a member of our board of directors, is the managing member of Hale BioPharma Ventures, LLC.
+In addition, Wendell Wirernaga, a member of which were subsequently Wirernaga Ventures, LLC.
+In addition, Wendell Wirernaga, a member of which were subsequently directors are subsequently converted into shares of our Series 1d Preferred Stock in connection with our conversion to a Delaware corporation.
+The shares of Series 1d Preferred Stock that were converted from the Notes.
+Stock in Connection with our our initial public offering, at a conversion price equal to \$5.60 (80% of the initial offering price in our initial public offering).